zhouhoujun/tsioc/README.md

-# packaged @ts-ioc/core
+# ts-ioc framework src

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc).

-`@ts-ioc/core` is AOP, Ioc container, via typescript decorator.
+ Ioc container, AOP, Boot framework, unit testing framework via typescript decorator.

 version 2+ of [`tsioc`](https://www.npmjs.com/zhouhoujun/package/tsioc)